City Guide for: Bundi, India

 Best Time to Visit

 The best time to visit Bundi is during the winter months, from October to March.
-The weather is pleasant and cool, with temperatures ranging from 10°C to 25°C, making it ideal for sightseeing and outdoor activities.
-Avoid visiting during the summer months (April to June) as the temperatures can soar to over 40°C, making it uncomfortable to explore the city.
-The monsoon season (July to September) can also be challenging due to heavy rainfall and humidity.
+The weather is pleasant and cool, with temperatures ranging from 10°C to 25°C (50°F to 77°F), making it ideal for sightseeing and outdoor activities.
+The summer months (April to June) are extremely hot, with temperatures often exceeding 40°C (104°F), making it uncomfortable to explore the city.
+The monsoon season (July to September) can bring heavy rainfall, which may disrupt travel plans.

 Transportation